icons8/plugins-docs/docs/plugins.md

   <img width="auto" height="auto" src="/public/1.4_Format.png">
 </p>

-> Keep in mind that commercial usage of icons from Logo and Characters categories should be discussed with the owners of respective trademarks.
+> Keep in mind that commercial usage of icons from Logo and Characters categories should be permitted by the rightful owners of respective trademarks.

-**Is it possible to recolour icons?**
+**Recoloring icons**

-You can adjust icon colours right from the plugin.
-Just click on the color circle and choose an option from the default ones or create your own colour.
-Please take note that it’s not possible to recolour styles that are already in colour:
+You can adjust icon colors right from the plugin.
+Just click on the color circle and choose an option from the default ones or create your own color.
+Please take note that it’s not possible to recolor styles that are already in color:

 <p align="center">
   <img width="auto" height="auto" src="/public/1.5._Recolor.png">